abhishek-kumar-code/Redfish_Public/HostInterfaceSpecification.md

 The specification does not seek to place specific hardware implementation requirements; however, it does in some cases specify how hardware-specific interfaces are identified for host software (e.g. SMBIOS structures).

+The specification defines connectivity between a Redfish Service and a host.
+Any network routing or other connectivity beyond the Redfish Service or other networks is out of scope.

 ### Goals
-The following goals where established for the Redfish Host Interface:
+The following are the goals for the Redfish Host Interface:

 * Implementable with existing management controller technology
 * Easily integrated into products